MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 * Type: undefined
 * Default: nil

 By default the bot tries to download OPUS encoded audio files or whatever is available.
-Set this to true to convert the audio files into MP3.

 Set this to true but nil in order to convert audio files into MP3.